 2.1.
 The present regulations apply to:

-all persons charged by a franchisee, associated federation or club to exercise a function within the franchisee, team, club and/ or during the organisation of a match and/or on the occasion of a match.
+All persons charged by a franchise or team to exercise a function within the franchisee, team, club and/ or during the organization of a match and/or on the occasion of a match.

 2.2.
-In addition to their personal responsibility, franchisees/ associated federations and teams are accountable for the conduct of their players, members, officials, supporters and any other persons exercising a function within the franchisee, team, club and/ or during the organisation of a match and/ or on the occasion of a match on behalf of the franchisee or club and may be sanctioned accordingly.
+In addition to their personal responsibility, franchisees and teams are accountable for the conduct of their players, members, officials, supporters and any other persons exercising a function within the franchisee, team, club and/ or during the organization of a match and/ or on the occasion of a match on behalf of the franchisee or club and may be sanctioned accordingly.

 Chairperson (of the Governing Council): President, Vice President or Member of the Governing Council who chairs the panel in a specific case.

-PHL Executive Committee: appointed persons having specific functions within PHL Sports India Private Limited and persons being appointed by PHL Sports India Private Limited for a specific task.
+PHL Executive Committee: appointed persons having specific functions within Bluesport Entertainment Private Limited and persons being appointed by Bluesport Entertainment Private Limited for a specific task.

 PHL Officials: Persons on assignments for Premier Handball League at official events including referees.